Gifts, benefits and hospitality policy

 - Other Workplace Participant

-Includes contractors, consultants, agency staff and any individuals or groups undertaking activity for or on behalf of WorkSafe Victoria engaged through a contract (including contractors engaged through an employment agency).
-Other workplace participants do not include casual, fixed-term or temporary employees directly employed by the WorkSafe.
+Includes contractors, consultants, agency staff, vendors and any individuals or groups undertaking activity for or on behalf of WorkSafe Victoria engaged through a contract (including contractors engaged through an employment agency).
+Other Workplace Participants do not include casual, fixed-term or temporary employees as they are directly employed by WorkSafe.

 - Private interest